 We love to make cookies all year long!
 One of our favorite recipes to make (and especially in the summer) is our classic No Bake Cookies (along with our Peanut Butter No Bake Cookies too!)
 They’re simple, quick and so delicious.

 MY LATEST VIDEOS

 Whenever we are looking for a quick treat, the kids like to join me in the kitchen to whip up a batch of these No Bake Oatmeal Cookies.
-They take 10 minutes to make (start to finish) and result in a super delicious and simple treat perfect for your upcoming after school cookie, party or even cookie exchange.
+They take 10 minutes to make (start to finish) and result in a super delicious and simple treat perfect for an after school cookie, a party, or even an upcoming cookie exchange.

 If you’ve had these no bakes before, you know that they’re easy and quite addicting.